SIMOLANT 09/2024

 -notooltipsdo not show tooltips (help text appearing over buttons and sliders)

-SIMOLANT options are in uppercase.
+SIMOLANT options are UPPERCASE.
 The following number/value is without space!
 No check is done whether the values given are in a reasonable range!

 -Dstepsdebug mode (timing and technical info printed to stderr every MD or MC steps), disabled in Windows (recompile with -mconsole instead of -mwindows)